 The railway industry has historically been subject to significant fluctuations due to overall economic conditions and the level of use of alternate methods of transportation.
-In economic downturns, railroads may defer certain expenditures in order to conserve cash in the short term, and reductions in freight traffic may reduce demand for our products.
-This could reduce our revenues without a corresponding decrease in our fixed costs.
-This can negatively impact our financial results.
+In economic downturns, railroads may defer certain expenditures in order to conserve cash in the short term, and reductions in freight traffic may reduce demand for our replacement products.
 We can not assure that economic conditions will remain favorable or that there will not be significant fluctuations adversely affecting the industry as a whole and, as a result, our company.